GOP chair dismisses potential pact with Democrats banning candidates from using hacked material

-The head of the National Republican Congressional Committee dismissed the idea of agreeing with Democrats not to campaign using hacked or stolen material Thursday.
+The head of the National Republican Congressional Committee dismissed Thursday the idea of agreeing with Democrats not to campaign using hacked or stolen material.

 Rep. Tom Emmer of Minnesota said the Democratic Congressional Campaign Committee is “not serious” about the proposed pact.